Pulover/PuloversMacroCreator/Documentation/About.md

 ## Version 5.3.6
 * Fixed bug with multiple compare operators.
+* Fixed issue with variables and strings in expressions.
 * Fixed other groups expanding when inserting new group.
+* Small bug fixes.

 ## Version 5.3.5
 * Updated max value for *Pause (Sleep)* command.